A guide to help you spend a perfect one day in Seville.

 The ornate signs above each vendor’s stall are worth the visit in their own right, as they’re decorated with the beautiful ceramic tilework for which the area is famous.

-If you’re confused over what to eat in, just look at what the locals are eating, point and order.
+If you’re confused over what to eat, just look at what the locals are eating, point, and order.

-Opening times: 9 am to 5 pm (except Sundays 12 pm to 5 pm)
+Opening times: Monday to Saturday – 9 AM to 5 PM; Sundays – 12 PM to 5 PM)

 2. Visit Triana Ceramic Centre and Shop for Souvenirs at Cerámica Santa Ana